Tarasovk49/2018_lipodisk_md/analysis/README.md

 This directory provides analysis scripts of Gromacs trajectories for lipodisks with example outputs.

 ### Area per lipid
-Calculation of area per lipid is provided by two different scripts.
+#### Calculation of area per lipid is provided by two different scripts.
+Among the output of those scripts there are CSV files with (time, APL) data.
+[APL_multiple.py](APL_multiple.py) combines those data for set of different maleic acid charge trajectories into a single plot.
 1. The first one works much faster and calculates area per lipid for projections of lipids onto a fitted to those lipids plane - [*APL_calculation_planefit.py*](APL_calculation_planefit.py).

 `APL_calculation_planefit.py -s (0) --e (1000000) --i (1) --structure (SMALP_ions.gro) --trajectory (SMALP_npt.xtc) --planefit_sel (resname DMPC and name C27) --dots_sel ((resname ST1 ST2 MAL MAR DB1 DB2 MAD MA2 and name CA CB) or (protein and name CA))`